KleberBarilli/short-url/README.md

 Only the authenticated user who created a shortened URL can perform operations on it, such as listing, editing, or soft-deleting.
 When calling the POST /api/urls/shorten route without being logged in, the shortened URL will not be linked to any user account.

+> ⚠️ **Warning:**
+> All expired URLs will be **physically removed** from the database by the background cleanup process.
+> This means expired links are permanently deleted and cannot be recovered.

 ---

 ## ⚙️ Scaling Considerations